pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 {{< image alt="Flags in Outlook have been the bridge to emails and task management" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/Outlook Flags.png" >}}

-In Outlook, there are \"flags\" which can be set to remind yourself to take action for a particular email.
+In Outlook, there are "flags" which can be set to remind yourself to take action for a particular email.
 However, this functionality is missing from Teams.
 Even if you are a well seasoned **ToDo** and **Planner** user, you would still have to use